callysto/infrastructure/README.md

 The instance must be initialized the first time.
 This will update all packages, and use a suitable kernel to run zfs with.
-The instance will reboot once during the process to use a new kernel version and automatically continue the deployment of the `jupyter.yml` playbook.
+The instance will reboot once during the process to use a new kernel version.

 ```
   $ cd ansible
-  $ ansible-playbook plays/init.yml
+  $ make env=hub-dev hub/init/check
+  $ make env=hub-dev hub/init/apply
 ```

+> Note: `init/check` might fail due to Ansible unable to accurately predict the
+> commands it will run.

-After a successful initialization, you can maintain the installation with this command:
+After a successful initialization, you can continue provisioning the hub with:

 ```
-  $ ansible-playbook plays/jupyter.yml
+  $ make env=hub-dev hub/check
+  $ make env=hub-dev hub/apply
 ```

+> Note: again, `hub/check` might fail because Ansible.

 ## Identity Proxy